Oromis/touch-vtt/README.md

  - Need to right-click to access the corresponding functionality on a game world entity?
 Just long-press (0.5s) with your finger.
  - Move windows around and interact with their content intuitively
+ - Removing measurement templates usually requires you to press the DELETE key on your keyboard.
+TouchVTT adds an eraser tool to the measurement templates menu that can be used with touch controls.
+First tap the eraser tool, then tap the template you want to remove.

 Primary use cases:
  - You and your group play in person and you want to use Foundry to visualize gameplay - just put a touchscreen